idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Amelia

-- ☐ Spend time with her in the hottub 8/10 days.
+- ☐ Spend time with her in the hot tub 8/10 days.
 OK, it was freezing, we got lots of hugs, and went bowling.
 Could have done better here.
-- ☐ Lots of selifes
+- ☐ Lots of selfies

 ## Identity Health